NoveroResearch/tragediy/README.md

 ## Build

-This code was tested with clang on OS X 10.11.2 and XCode 7.2.
-But should also work with gcc and/or Linux.
+The compiler is required to support C++14 language features.
+The code was tested to compile with

+ * Apple's clang 7.2 on OS X 10.11.2,
+ * gcc 5.3.1 on Ubuntu 16.04,
+ * clang 3.6 on Ubuntu 16.04,
+ * clang 3.8 on Ubuntu 16.04.

 ### Makefile

 	git clone git@github.com:NoveroResearch/tragediy.git
 	cd tragediy
 	mkdir build